bodrick/awesome/TOPICS.md

 *   [amacneil/dbmate](https://github.com/amacneil/dbmate) - :rocket: A lightweight, framework-agnostic database migration tool.
 *   [plotly/falcon](https://github.com/plotly/falcon) - Free, open-source SQL client for Windows and Mac 🦅
 *   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [practicajs/practica](https://github.com/practicajs/practica) - Node.js solution starter that is production-ready, packed with ✅  best practices and built with simplicity in mind
 *   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
 *   [vietnam-devs/coolstore-microservices](https://github.com/vietnam-devs/coolstore-microservices) - A full-stack .NET microservices build on Dapr and Tye